Visual Anagrams: Generating Multi-View Optical Illusions with Diffusion Models: Method

 \subsection{Parallel Denoising}

 We produce multi-view illusions by using a diffusion model to simultaneously denoise multiple views of an image.
 Concretely, we take a set of $N$ prompts, $y_i$, each associated with a view function $v_i(\cdot)$, which applies a transformation to an image.
-These transformations may be, for example, an identity function, an image flip, or a permutation of pixels.
-Then given a diffusion model, $\epsilon_\theta(\cdot)$, and a partially denoised image, $\x_t$, we combine noise estimates from different views into a single noise estimate:
+These transformations may be, for example, the identity function, an image flip, or a permutation of pixels.
+Then given a diffusion model, $\epsilon_\theta(\cdot)$, and a partially denoised image, $\x_t$, we combine noise estimates from different views into a single noise estimate by averaging:

 Effectively, we use each view $v_i$ to transform the noisy image $\x_t$, estimate the noise in the transformed images, and then apply $v_i^{-1}$ to the estimates in order to transform them back to the original view.
 Taking an average of these noise estimates gives us our combined noise estimate, which we can then use with our choice of diffusion sampler.
-We note that this technique of combining noise estimates is similar to previous work~\cite{du2020compositional,liu2021learning,liu2022compositional,du2023reduce,garipov2023compositional,du2019implicit}, in which it is studied in further detail.
+We note that this technique of combining noise estimates is similar to previous work on compositionality~\cite{du2020compositional,liu2021learning,liu2022compositional,du2023reduce,garipov2023compositional,du2019implicit}, where the idea is studied in further detail.
 In order to incorporate classifier-free guidance we simply replace the estimates $\epsilon_\theta(v_i(\x_t), y_i, t)$ with their classifier-free estimates, $\epsilon_t^{\mathrm{CFG}}$.